-Why the Lymphatic System Matters in Mold & Fungal Stress
+Understanding the Importance of the Lymphatic System in Mold & Fungal Stress

 Mold toxins and fungal byproducts place a significant burden on the body’s detox pathways.
 Unlike the circulatory system, the lymphatic system does not have a pump.
 It depends on: